-Samsung Galaxy S II not coming to Verizon [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy S II not coming to Verizon [UPDATED]Alex Wagner - Editorial Director of News and Content

 Bad news for Verizon customers eagerly anticipating the arrival of the Samsung Galaxy S II: a new report has revealed that Verizon won't be offering Samsung's new flagship handset.
 The Wall Street Journal has confirmed that Verizon won't be carrying the Galaxy S II, with Verizon spokesperson Brenda Raney saying only that the carrier "[has] an extensive portfolio that offers customers a great variety of devices, including the Samsung Droid Charge."
 Also contained in the WSJ report is news that Samsung will indeed be unveiling the GSII for AT&T, Sprint, and T-Mobile at its event next week.